 Your parents deserve to receive the best possible care as they get older.
 With that in mind, you can help them stay on top of treating any health problems they have, simply by showing an interest in their health and asking the right questions at doctor visits.

 If your parents have begun to develop chronic medical problems, it’s a good idea to educate yourself about their medical care and form a relationship with their doctor.
 Offer to go to an appointment with them—sometimes, older patients are reluctant to ask questions because they don’t want to bother a doctor.
 By accompanying your parents to their medical appointments, you can act as a health advocate on their behalf and take notes that may help in later discussions with them.
 (Remember, privacy laws require that you receive your parents’ permission to talk to their doctor.)

-Compliance can be a big challenge with older adults, so it’s smart to find out why a parent isn’t taking a prescribed drug or sticking with a heart-healthy diet or physical rehabilitation program as their doctor ordered.
+Following medical directions can be a big challenge with older adults—not because they don’t care, but because their medical needs are increasingly complex.
+If your parent isn’t taking a prescribed drug or sticking with a heart-healthy diet or physical rehabilitation program as their doctor ordered, it’s important to find out why.
 To help your parents get top-notch care, ask questions like:

 Make note of any changes in your parent’s medical condition, appearance, habits, or lifestyle, such as: